Ralph Johns

 At the bottom of the Buddy List are several buttons and the + one is the one that opens the Add Buddy dialogue windows.

 If you are jumping from iChat 1 to iChat 4 you will notice that the Buttons to Start Chat are now in the center and separate from the Add Buddy/Add Groups Button.
 If you are coming from iChat 2 you will notice the Add Buddy pop up menu is now the place to Add and Edit Groups.
-If coming from iChat 3 you will notice the new Screen Sharing start icon.
+If coming from iChat 3 you will notice the new Screen Sharing start icon as the 4th button in the centre group.

 It will make this window slide out of the top of the Buddy List - you can just see the Red, Amber and Green window controls and the title of the window in this picture below.